dk14/wolfram-mega/docs/dsl.md

 > be aware of double-preimage attacks on Merkle-trees.
 Double-hash or use incompatible hashes for leafs.
 Make sure trees are balanced.

-> This approach additionally allows for purely trustless Mega-light mode: Bitcoin script can verify PoW done over oracle's PubKey.
-In absense of suitable oracle in Mega-mempools, Alice and Bob  (contract participants) can be oracles themselves and engage in PoW-battle in case of dispute, as long as they both agreed on PoW-threshold before signing.
+This approach additionally allows for purely trustless Mega-light mode: Bitcoin script can verify PoW done over oracle's PubKey.
+In absense of suitable oracle in Mega-mempools, Alice and Bob  (contract participants) can be lightweight "oracles" themselves and engage in PoW-battle in case of a dispute, as long as they both agreed on PoW-threshold before signing transactions.

 ### State